-Being that lemon essential oil has antibacterial and antifungal properties, it works as a natural remedy for many oral conditions, including oral thrush and bad breath.
+Given that lemon essential oil has proven antibacterial and antifungal properties, it works as a natural remedy for many oral conditions, including oral thrush and bad breath.
 It can also be used to whiten your teeth naturally and prevent tooth decay.
-(11)

 Although citrus juices are known for their ability to cause tooth erosion after long-term use because of their acidic nature, essential oils do not seem to cause the same acid erosion.
 That said, study results do indicate that even citrus essential oils should not be used in mouth rinses for extended periods of time or as pre-brush rinses.

 7. Relieves Cough and Stimulates Lymphatic Drainage

-It’s one of the best essential oils for coughs because it benefits the lymphatic system, which protects you from harmful pathogens and reduces swelling in your lymph nodes.
-Lemon essential oil also stimulates lymphatic drainage, thereby reducing the accumulation of fluids that can cause you to cough.
-(14)
+It’s one of the best essential oils for coughs because it benefits the lymphatic system.
+This protects you from harmful pathogens and reduces swelling in your lymph nodes.

 8. Works as Antimicrobial Agent